 It had been a dream of mine for some time to visit the city’s annual International Folk Art Market and this year everything just fell beautifully into place.

 My friend Annie and I had talked about the vague possibility of this visit months and months ago.
 Neither of us knew back then whether it really would happen.
 I couldn’t think of a better person with whom to visit the market.

 Even when weaver friend Wendy visited me in Bolivia back in May and I found out that, by coincidence, she was also planning on going, it was still pretty iffy.

-And then, when Marilyn, one of my backstrap weaving students at ANWG in June, said that she too was going, I knew that it just HAD to happen.
+And then, when Marilyn, whom I met at ANWG in June, said that she too was going, I knew that it just HAD to happen.

 I had met textile artist DY Begay at the Tinkuy in Cusco in 2010 and again last year at the weaving Encuentro.
 She now lives in Santa Fe and extended an invitation to come visit.
 And that is how it all came to be.

 I arrived a few days before the market and had a chance to stroll around the downtown area.
 When I arrived at Santa Fe airport I was surprised to see the adobe airport building…hmmm, a little over the top, I thought at the time.

 However, after taking a look around and seeing the downtown area, where even the parking stations are adobe and getting a feel for the place, it all just felt so very right.
 I love the smooth curviness of the structures and how the colors change from pink to gold as the sun moves across the sky.
 And that sky! …the deep blue of dry desert air that would suddenly be covered by enormous black thunderheads that brought refreshing afternoon deluges.